Freedom of Access

 You may borrow at any one time, 100 items per library card, including up to 20 DVDs from the adult/teen area and up to 20 DVDs from the children's area.

-For the OverDrive collection, all library cards may check out up to 12 eBook titles at a time.
+For the OverDrive collection, check out up to 12 eBook titles at a time.